usman118/wordcount_project/README.md

 # wordcount_project
-word counter website using django this website is created for learning github and djangpo basic
+word counter website using django this website is created for learning github and django basic